underscoreio/essential-slick/src/pages/basics.md

 Slick is a Scala library for accessing relational databases.
 The code you write with Slick looks a lot like code you'd write using the Scala collections library.
 You can treat a query like a collection and `map` and `filter` it, or use a for comprehension.
 This is how we'll be working with Slick for the majority of this text.

+Your queries are type safe, meaning the compiler will spot some kinds of mistake you might make.
+A further benefit is that your queries _compose_, allowing you to build up expressions to run against the database.

 However, if that's not your style, you'll be happy to know that Slick supports _plain SQL queries_.
 These look a lot like SQL embedded in your Scala code.
 We show this style in **chapter or section TODO**.

-Whichever style you use, your queries are type safe, meaning the compiler will spot some kinds of mistake you might make.
-A further benefit is that your queries _compose_, allowing you to build up expressions to run against the database.

 Aside from querying, Slick of course deals with database connections, transactions, schema, foreign keys, auto incrementing fields and all the things you might expect from any database library.
 You can even drop right down below Slick to the level of dealing with Java's JDBC concepts, if that's something you're familiar with and find you need.